chdsbd/kodiak/docs/docs/config-reference.md

 # only auto merge "minor" and "patch" version upgrades.
 # do not automerge "major" version upgrades.
 versions = ["minor", "patch"]
-usernames = ["dependabot"]
+usernames = ["dependabot", "renovate"]
 ```

-Dependency upgrade types are parsed from the pull request title.
-The following table shows version upgrade examples:
+Dependency upgrade types are parsed from the pull request title and body.
+The following table shows version upgrade examples for Dependabot pull request titles:

 | title                           | upgrade |
 | ------------------------------- | ------- |